elmasri-ali/Portfolio/README.md

 This project delivers an interactive data visualization of *The International 12 (TI12)* — the world championship of *Dota 2*.
 The dashboard highlights trends in hero popularity and success, team performance, and player contributions, offering insights into how strategy and composition shaped the tournament’s outcomes.

 Using data from **OpenDota** and **UnitStatistics.com**, the visualization reveals that hero popularity doesn’t always align with performance — with *Chaos Knight* achieving a 67.5% win rate despite limited picks, while more common choices like *Pangolier* underperformed.

-The project emphasizes **clarity, interactivity, and storytelling**, turning complex esports statistics into an accessible, engaging exploration of competitive balance and performance at TI12.

 ## Predictive Modeling for Hotel Booking Cancellations